rtzm/checkin-project/README.md

 Future changes to be made:

 - Changing from a sqlite database to some flatter data storage?
-- making a gemfile to alert sqlite dependencies
 - improving object-oriented design
 - Use highline to improve the readability of the text in command-line